|Joseph S. Tenn|

 His main current activity is directing the Astronomy Genealogy Project, which he founded.
 “AstroGen” will catalog the world’s astronomers with their highest degrees, theses, advisors, dates, and links to their pages or obituaries and to their theses if these are online.

-For those seeking interesting web sites he has compiled lists of Favorite Physics Links, Favorite Astronomy Links, Educational Resources in Physics and Astronomy, Jobs in Physics, Astronomy, and Other Fields, Steps Toward Graduate School, Undergraduate Research Opportunities, and others.
+For those seeking interesting web sites he has compiled lists of Favorite Physics Links, Favorite Astronomy Links, Educational Resources in Physics and Astronomy, Steps Toward Graduate School, Undergraduate Research Opportunities, and others.
 The courses linked to above also contain many useful sets of resources, including Cosmology Books and Links, the Copernican Revolution, Topics to Review (for introductory astronomy), and Calendars.

 Dr. Tenn continues to chronicle the achievements of the Department's graduates and is always happy to hear from them.